 Accommodation at the checkpoints?

-We have booked up two hostels at the checkpoints, so riders can take some rest, meet up and share stories of the journey so far!
+We have 2 checkpoints in the race, so riders can take some rest, take a shower, meet up and share stories of the journey so far!

 More details to follow…

 Llandudno is a Victorian seaside town; chock full of hostels, B&B’s, AirBnB’s, Guesthouses, Hotels, etc. Whatever level or type accommodation you need, Llandudno will be able to provide.

 The finish will be on St David’s Rd, Llandudno, North Wales.
 Postcode – LL30 2UL.
 There are a number of B&B’s dotted along this road.

 Dependent on interest levels, the Pan Celtic Race Team do have the option of a large group booking and taking over a hotel right in the centre of town.
 We are mindful of keeping costs as low as possible for the entrants and so we will wait to hear what the interest is before we confirm the reservation with the hotel manager.

 Roughing it, Camping or B&B during the race?

 It’s for you to decide as adventurers as to how you want to rest each night.
 Everyone has their own preference for travel, be it sleeping out every night beneath the stars, bedding down in a Bed & Breakfast Inn or relaxing in a luxurious Spa Hotel!
 There is no right or wrong with these choices, it just comes down to asking how do would you like to experience the journey?
 Don’t be put off by the idea of finding somewhere to sleep – it’s part of the adventure!

 Bike box and clothes bag?